Embracing Uncertainty. Creating Opportunity. Delivering Growth.

-Businesses are facing extraordinary challenges.
+Amid global turmoil, and as we head into an election year, businesses are facing new and ongoing challenges.
 The need to learn and share ideas is more pressing than any time in recent history.
-The CNBC CEO Council meets the moment, convening a diverse community of CEOs, from across industries, geographies, and stages of growth.
+The CNBC CEO Council meets the moment, bringing together a diverse community of invitation-only CEOs from across industries, geographies, and stages of growth.

 Membership includes: